 |Select 18 credits 1||18|

-Students can choose any course they want.
-However, it is recommended that students choose open courses that could be applied to their minor.
+Students are encouraged to choose elective courses that may be applied to a minor.
 Note: Students placed in MA 107 have 15 credits available under electives.

 Study Abroad Requirement